 Underground, emergency reserves

-Since 1994, when underground water storage began in central Arizona, SRP and CAP, in partnership with the Arizona Water Banking Authority and municipalities, have stored over 3 million acre-feet of reclaimed water and Colorado River water.
+Since 1994, when underground water storage began in central Arizona, SRP and CAP, in partnership with the Arizona Water Banking Authority and Valley cities, have stored over 3 million acre-feet of reclaimed water and Colorado River water.
 This water, which is stored underground in aquifers, serves as a backup supply during water shortages or periods of drought.

 Tough water laws

 The Greater Phoenix area sits within an Active Management Area (AMA).
-Water providers and users within the AMA are bound to water use requirements outlined in the 1980 Groundwater Management Act, which was designed to protect the availability of groundwater and reduce water use.
-Current laws require developers and municipalities to prove that a 100-year assured water supply is available for each development.
-The 1980 law also imposes water conservation requirements on all water users and incentivizes the use of renewable water.
-As a result, groundwater levels in some areas of metro Phoenix have risen since enactment — an almost unheard of phenomenon in the western United States.
+Water providers and users within an AMA have to follow rules outlined in the 1980 Groundwater Management Act.
+The Act was designed to protect groundwater supplies and limit water use.
+By law, developers and cities have to prove that a 100-year assured water supply is available for each development.
+The Act also includes water conservation requirements and incentives for using renewable water.
+As a result, groundwater levels in some areas of Phoenix have risen – something almost unheard of in the western United States.